 C. Economically poor

 People in this group tend to be the elderly, especially widows with no assets.
 They also include the disabled, who are usually not empowered to come into public.
-They fall in the category of the absolute and chronically Poor.
-They are also dependents because of adverse health condition of some condition that does not allow them to help themselves.
+They fall into the category of the absolute and chronically Poor.
+They are also dependents because of some adverse health conditions that does not allow them to help themselves.